Hp-11/Software-Clones/Zoom-clone-using-Nodejs/plan.md

 # plan of Action :

-- Initialize our node js project
+- Initialize our node js project-DONE
-- Initialize our first view
+- Initialize our first view -DONE
-- Create a room id
+- Create a room id - using uuid will generate a uniqe id - DONE
 - Add the ability to view our own vedio
 - Add the ability to stream a vedio
 - Add styling